Content

 Demonstrates that developing knowledge and skills to achieve high performance is a cross-organisation activity and explores the contexts in which learning takes place in order to use professional development as a tool to improve individual and team efficiency and to support organisational strategy.

-Sales Management
+Brand Management

 HELBUS retains the right to change the modules.